 - Stomach: Water passes rapidly through the stomach into the small intestine.

-- Small Intestine: The majority of water absorption occurs here through osmosis across intestinal walls.
+- Small Intestine: Much of the water from food and fluids is absorbed here through movement across intestinal walls.

 - Large Intestine (Colon): Remaining water is absorbed here to solidify stool and reclaim fluids.

 The lining of these organs contains specialized cells that regulate water uptake by balancing electrolytes like sodium and potassium.
-This balance creates an osmotic gradient that pulls water from the digestive tract into the bloodstream.
+This balance creates an osmotic gradient that helps pull water from the digestive tract into the bloodstream.

-Any disruption in this delicate balance or damage to intestinal cells can reduce water absorption efficiency.
+Any disruption in this delicate balance, rapid intestinal transit, or damage to intestinal cells can reduce water absorption efficiency.
 This explains why some conditions directly interfere with hydration despite adequate fluid intake.

 Common Medical Conditions That Impair Water Absorption

-Several health issues interfere with how well your body absorbs water:
+Several health issues interfere with how well your body absorbs or retains water:

 Celiac Disease

 Celiac disease is an autoimmune disorder triggered by gluten ingestion.
-It damages the villi—tiny finger-like projections lining the small intestine responsible for nutrient and water absorption.
-When villi are flattened or destroyed, absorption capacity plummets, leading to malabsorption of nutrients and fluids.
+It damages the villi—tiny finger-like projections lining the small intestine responsible for nutrient absorption.
+When villi are flattened or damaged, absorption capacity drops, leading to malabsorption of nutrients and sometimes fluid-related problems.
+The NIDDK’s celiac disease overview explains how this immune reaction damages the small intestine and interferes with normal absorption.

 Inflammatory Bowel Disease (IBD)

 Conditions like Crohn’s disease and ulcerative colitis cause chronic inflammation in different parts of the digestive tract.
-This inflammation disrupts normal intestinal function and reduces surface area for water absorption.
-Diarrhea is a common symptom here because excess fluid remains unabsorbed.
+This inflammation disrupts normal intestinal function and may reduce the time and surface area available for water absorption.
+Diarrhea is a common symptom here because excess fluid can remain unabsorbed or be secreted into the bowel.

 Short Bowel Syndrome